Elootech/hack/README.md

 #### A Stealthy Eloo Tech

 You are looking at a **Eloo tech** that steals data (ID, password; every key stroke) from PC (Windows XP or later), then emails them back to you.
-It spreads among PCs through USB drives, and is almost undetectable to any antivirus software.
+It spreads among PCs through USB drives, and is almost undetectable to any antitech software.

 *Created only for learning purpose.*